SonarSoftwareInc/importer/README.md

 `$results = $importer->importUntokenizedCreditCards("/home/simon/untokenizedCards.csv");`

 ### Importing tokenized bank accounts/eChecks
-To import tokenized bank accounts, call the function **importTokenizedBankAccounts** on the Importer class, passing in the path to a properly formatted CSV file with tokenized eCheck data.
-You will need to manipulate your data into the appropriate format before importing, by using the tokenized bank account template in the templates folder.

 Before using this function, **please ensure you have configured your eCheck processor inside Sonar!**

 If you currently store tokenized eCheck accounts, you should use this function to move the tokens into Sonar.